Prune Your Pines Now—In Early Fall-

 - Spring is not a good time to prune a pine, for the tree will lose time creating new buds and may simply skip that and elongate the buds that are already there

 Fall pine pruning brings new buds.
 New buds brings more ramification.
 More ramification means shorter needles.
-In short: Fall Pruning = Bonsai Happiness.
+In short, in addition to wiring them, periodic pruning back will help improve your pines.

 Japanese Red Pine before fall pruning.